|Course Length:||3 Years Full-Time|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

 120 UCAS Tariff points on the new UCAS Tariff.
 Creative Arts subjects are preferred.
-In addition, you could be asked to submit a portfolio of your work in media and/or film and television.

 Some typical examples of how you can achieve 120 UCAS Tariff points are detailed below.